-The QoS resource control scenario using the pull mode is applied to CPE and transport networks that support path-coupled transport QoS signalling, such as CPE type 3.
+The QoS resource control scenario using the pull mode is applied to CPE and transport networks that support path-coupled transport signalling, which includes QoS signalling (e.g., RSVP) and other transport signalling.

 The CPE type 3 supports dedicated path-coupled transport QoS signalling (e.g., GPRS session management signalling, RSVP) that passes only through the nodes on the data path.
-It can initiate an explicit QoS request (actually a resource reservation request) directly to the transport functions.
-But the QoS resource reservation needs pre-authorization via the SCF.
+It can initiate an explicit QoS request (actually a resource reservation request) directly to the transport functions or just initiate a resource request without QoS information.